maelfabien/maelfabien.github.io/_posts/2019-7-26-Explorium4.md

 ![image](https://maelfabien.github.io/assets/images/auto3.jpg)

 We will use the F1-Score metric, a harmonic mean between the precision and the recall.
-We will suppose that a previous work on the model selection was made on the training set, and conducted to the choice of a Logistic Regression.
+We will suppose that previous work on the model selection was made on the training set, and conducted to the choice of a Logistic Regression.
 Therefore, we need to use a validation set to select the right parameters of the logistic regression.

 ```python
 X_train, X_val, y_test, y_val = train_test_split(df.drop(['Class'], axis=1), df['Class'], test_size=0.2)